-This Crosspoint matrix is analagous to an electronic patch bay.
+The XPoint matrix is analagous to an electronic patch bay.
 Audio sources (router inputs) are located along the X axis at the top, audio destinations (router outputs) are vertically stacked along the Y axis on the left side.
 Simply click at the intersection of the desired Source and Destination signals to "patch" them.
-All surface mixes (eg. PGM busses, MixMinus, Aux sends, etc.) appear as Sources.
-All surface inputs (faders, talk back, monitor source selects, etc.) appear as destinations.
+All surface mixes (eg. PGM busses, MixMinus, Aux sends, etc.) appear as Sources, usually beginning at signal ID1001.
+All surface inputs (faders, talk back, monitor source selects, etc.) appear as destinations, also beginning at signal ID1001.
 Surface signals may be routed just like any user I/O.

-E-6 / July 2012 page 3 - 19
+E-6/June 2010 page 3 - 19